-Each professor is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of his or her other academic duties; but research for pecuniary return must be based upon an understanding with the authorities of the institution in advance of the acceptance of employment.
+Each professor is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of their other academic duties; but research for pecuniary return must be based upon an understanding with the authorities of the institution in advance of the acceptance of employment.

-Each professor is entitled to freedom in the classroom in discussing his or her subject, but the professor should be careful not to introduce into his or her teaching controversial matter which has no relation to the subject.
+Each professor is entitled to freedom in the classroom in discussing their subject, but the professor should be careful not to introduce into their teaching controversial matter which has no relation to the subject.
 Limitations of academic freedom because of religious or other aims of the institution should be clearly stated in writing at the time of the appointment.

-Each professor is a citizen, a member of a learned profession, an officer of an educational institution.
-Each professor's primary loyalty is to his or her institution, profession, and growth and development as a scholar, a person, and a teacher.
-Each professor possesses the right, as a citizen, to speak and write, subject to special obligations arising from his or her position as an employee of the University; to be accurate, to exercise proper restraint, to show respect for the opinions of others, and to make every effort to indicate that in his or her role as a citizen the professor is not an institutional spokesman.
+Each professor is a citizen, a member of a learned profession, an officer of instruction of an educational institution.
+Each professor's primary loyalty is to their institution, profession, and growth and development as a scholar, a person, and a teacher.
+Each professor possesses the right, as a citizen, to speak and write, subject to special obligations arising from their position as an employee of the University; to be accurate, to exercise proper restraint, to show respect for the opinions of others, and to make every effort to indicate that in their role as a citizen the professor is not an institutional spokesman.